- Home /

 Peer Review Process

-Manuscripts may be submitted at any time, however, please observe the following schedule for submission decisions:
+Manuscripts may be after first day of spring classes for Tulane University, however, please observe the following (subject to change) schedule for submission decisions:

-Through a peer-review and faculty-review editorial process, manuscripts are examined for the qualities and caliber that make the research appropriate for publication.
+Manuscripts are examined for the qualities and caliber that make the research appropriate for publication.
 The Student Editorial Board will conduct the preliminary review and will assign manuscripts that pass the first cut to reviewers.
-The Faculty Review Board, made up of the current year's Duren Professors, will have final approval on all submissions.
 Whenever possible, a blind review process will guarantee a fair review of the manuscript.
 Manuscripts will be subjected to revisions for content and grammar, depending on the comments of the faculty and student reviewers and copy editors.

 Open Access Policy